danielrfry/ymf825board/manual/fbd_spec1.md

 ## Caution

-Although this manual is created based on the SD-1 specifications, only the information necessary for this board is described.
+Although this manual is created based on the SD-1 specifications, only the information necessary for YMF825Board is described.
 Therefore, please understand beforehand that it is not a complete specification of SD-1.
 In addition, please understand that we will not guarantee any results by using SD-1 based on the contents posted in this manual.